 BRAF

-In normal, healthy cells, the BRAF protein works with other proteins in the MAPK/ERK pathway to regulate cell growth and proliferation.
-However, a change in the BRAF gene can cause the BRAF protein to behave abnormally.
-The most common mutation is the V600E mutation, where a valine (V) is substituted with a glutamic acid (E) at position 600.
+BRAF is a gene that provides instructions for making the BRAF protein, a kinase enzyme that is part of the MAPK/ERK signaling pathway.
+In normal, healthy cells, this protein works with other proteins in the MAPK/ERK pathway to regulate cell growth and proliferation.
+However, a change in the BRAF gene can cause this protein to behave abnormally.
+The most common mutation is the V600E mutation, which results in the amino acid valine (V) being substituted for the amino acid glutamic acid (E) at position 600.
 This mutation causes the protein to be continuously activated, leading to uncontrolled cell growth and division.

 What types of cancers have BRAF mutations?